Alerovere/HoloceneVerticalMovements/Second revision/README.md

 # SE Asia Sealevel
 This repository contains three folders with data and scripts to analyze/plot them.
-The content of this folder was prepared for the revised version of *Bender et al. (Climate of the Past Discussions)*, available at this link: https://doi.org/10.5194/cp-2019-63
+The content of this folder was used in the following paper:

+> Bender, M., Mann, T., Stocchi, P., Kneer, D., Schöne, T., Illigner, J., Jompa, J., and Rovere, A.: Late Holocene (0–6 ka) sea-level changes in the Makassar Strait, Indonesia, Clim.
+Past, 16, 1187–1205, https://doi.org/10.5194/cp-16-1187-2020, 2020.

 ## Folder GIA Models
 This folder contains NetCDF files of the 54 GIA models described in the paper (subfolder "All_GIA_Models") and an extract of the sea level data points presented in the paper in xslx format, that serves as template for RSl observations.
 Three jupyter notebooks are provided to extract and plot both models and data.